-Allegations that China has been committing crimes against humanity and/or genocide against the Uyghurs have not been addressed by any international court.
+The world is failing to impartially investigate a state accused of forced sterilisation, rape, organ harvesting, enslavement and apartheid.
+Allegations that the People's Republic of China has been committing crimes against humanity and/or genocide against the Uyghurs have not been addressed by any international court.

 “The commission of Genocide against the Uyghurs by the People’s Republic of China has been alleged but never properly explored on evidence.
 The Uyghur Tribunal will start without assumption or presumption of any kind, review evidence, consider all available arguments and reach a judgment”, Sir Geoffrey Nice QC.

 Led by a highly experienced team.

 The Tribunal is run by independent individuals with significant expertise and experience in their respective fields.
 They don't represent states or international organisations; their job is to act on behalf of the people.

 Tribunals have often take years and cost millions, and in at least two cases a billion.
 A people's tribunal can through efficiency and the motivation of its participants deliver a judgment relatively rapidly and at a fraction of the cost.